GenericMappingTools/pygmt/doc/maintenance.md

   PR.
 * Don't be harsh with code style or performance.
-If the code is bad, either (1) merge the pull request and open a new one fixing the code and pinging the original submitter (2) comment on the PR detailing how the code could be improved.
+If the code is bad, either (1) merge the pull request and open a new one fixing the code and pinging the original submitter or (2) comment on the PR detailing how the code could be improved.
 Both ways are focused on showing the contributor **how to write good code**, not shaming them.

 Pull requests should be **squash merged**.
 This means that all commits will be collapsed into one.